Western Connecticut State University: Campus

 WCSU has two campuses, midtown and westside, both located in Danbury.
 The campuses are three miles (5 km) apart and connected by a university shuttle service.

 The midtown campus is the original campus, located on White Street near downtown Danbury and the Main Street Historic District.
 It is home to the Macricostas School of Arts and Sciences, School of Professional Studies, and most of the university's administration.
 Dormitories on this campus include Fairfield Hall, Litchfield Hall, and Newbury Hall.
 The Midtown student center is located on this campus.
 In 2018, the fully renovated Higgins Hall reopened.
-Higgins Hall features the MSAS Dean's offices, state-of-the-art communication, media, and computer technology.
+Higgins Hall features the MSAS Dean's offices.

 The westside campus is located on land purchased in 1969 on the outskirts of Danbury.
 This 439 acre lot is home to the Ancell School of Business, the School of Visual and Performing Arts, the Westside Nature Preserve, an amphitheater and three residence halls.
 Westside also houses athletic facilities, including the William O'Neill Athletic and Convocation Center (completed in 1995), and the Westside Athletic Complex (completed in 2003), as well as an observatory with a 20-inch Ritchy-Chretien telescope and a 20-foot planetarium dome.
 On January 23, 2007, the Westside Campus Center was officially opened.
 This new facility serves as a student center, meeting and banquet facility for the Westside campus.
 In August 2014, the Westside campus saw the opening of the new Visual and Performing Arts Center, a comprehensive arts building with Theatre Arts, Music and Visual Arts wings.

 A major improvement program was started in the mid-1990s to beautify the campus.
 Several parking lots became green space, and improvements were made to the landscaping.

 In April 2013, startup of a newly installed fuel cell power unit for the Science Building on the university's Midtown campus began.
 The PureCell System, provided by ClearEdge Power, supports the university to reap significant energy cost savings and enhanced electricity and heating efficiencies.

 The Midtown campus Science Building was the first state-funded building project to seek LEED Silver certification from the U.S. Green Building Council.
 The Visual and Performing Arts Center as well as Centennial Hall also obtained LEED certification.
 In 2014, WCSU installed four EV (electric vehicle) charging stations, two on each campus.
 These charging stations are available to both students and the public, free of charge.
 The university is a participant in EV Connecticut Electric Vehicle Charging Solutions program.

 The "WestConn at Waterbury" program is located on the campus of Naugatuck Valley Community College in Waterbury, Connecticut.
 The program offers completion courses for a Bachelor of Business Administration (BBA) in management or a Bachelor of Science in Nursing (BSN), as well as a Master of Health Administration (M.H.A.).